 Temsirolimus (TEM), an mTOR inhibitor, is approved in the EU for the treatment of pts with rel/refr MCL.
-A pivotal study demonstrated significantly longer progression free survival (PFS) with TEM (175 mg weekly for 3 weeks followed by 75 mg weekly) in rel/refr MCL pts compared to investigator's choice therapy (4.8 vs 1.9 months (mo); P = 0.0009).
-To evaluate safety and efficacy of TEM in an unselected clinical routine patient population, a prospective non-interventional study with TEM in rel/refr MCL pts is useful.
+A pivotal study demonstrated significantly longer progression free survival (PFS) with TEM (175 mg weekly for 3 weeks followed by 75 mg weekly) in rel/refr MCL pts compared to investigatoŕs choice therapy (4.8 vs 1.9 months (mo); P = .0009).
+To evaluate the safety profile and efficacy of TEM in this rare tumor entity, further data collection in an unselected routine clinical patient population is useful.

-A German multicenter registry for rel/refr MCL pts treated with TEM was started in Oct 2009 (NCT00700258).
-Objectives are the evaluation of the safety profile, tolerability, and anti-tumor activity of TEM as well as patient's profile, and the sequence of systemic therapies.
+A German multicenter registry for rel/refr MCL pts treated with TEM was started in Germany in Oct 2009 with regulatory and ethic committeés approval.
+Objectives are the evaluation of the safety profile, tolerability and anti-tumor activity of TEM as well as patient's profile including comorbidities, characteristics, and the sequence of systemic therapies.

 The registry was started to evaluate the safety and efficacy of TEM in pts with rel/refr MCL in routine clinical practice.
-45.1% high-risk pts were included in the analysis.
 In this comparatively poor-prognosis patient population, TEM showed a predictable, manageable tolerability profile.
 Efficacy parameters were consistent with published phase III data.

 Clinical trial identification

 Legal entity responsible for the study

 Pfizer Pharma GmbH

 M. Dreyling, G. Hess: Consultant Pfizer Pharma GmbH, Honoraria from Pfizer GmbH.
 G. Krekeler: Employee of Pfizer Pharma GmbH.